About the Program

 - Official transcripts from both dental school and graduate education in public health.
 The transcripts must be sent directly from the registrar’s office of the issuing institutions.
 Transcripts from institutions where English is not the official language of instruction must be accompanied by certified translations.

 - A course-by-course evaluation report by a credentialing organization for transcripts issued by educational institutions outside the U.S. or Canada.
-These reports should be sent directly from credentialing agencies (please refer to question 32 in the FAQ for more information).
+These reports should be sent directly from credentialing agencies.

 - Three letters of recommendation (letters of recommendation must be sent directly from persons who have agreed to serve as references).